MakotoITOH/fish_tracking_ultralytics/README.md

 This is a fish tracking code based on the Ultralytics code https://github.com/ultralytics/ultralytics
 It has been trained and tuned to work on the experimental video that is the subject of the FishTrackingChallenge2024.
 It can be used as a baseline program for the FishTrackingChallenge2024.
+If you want to send the result of this program to the FishTrackingChallenge2024, you can use "tran_mot_challenge.py" to summalize the results for MOT format which are needed for the challenge.

 # Handling instructions (for beginners)